oroinc/crm/Resources/doc/reference/backend/index.md

 Datagrid
 --------

-Datagrid is a main entity that contains fields, additional entities, DB query, form and parameters, process it and returns results - data that will be rendered on UI.
+Datagrid is a main entity that contains fields, additional entities, DB query and parameters, process it and returns results - data that will be rendered on UI.

 #### Class Description